Clanger00 on Jun 28th 2018 at 7:36:02 PM

 - In the sequel film Aladdin: The Return of Jafar, Jafar again does this with Jasmine as she's chained to a wall, but she bites his hand.

-- In The Little Mermaid sequel The Little Mermaid II, Morgana has Ariel caught in one of her tentacles and grabs her jaw to make her look at her, in order to mock Melody.
+- In the sequel The Little Mermaid II, Morgana has Ariel caught in one of her tentacles and grabs her jaw to make her look at her, in order to mock Melody.

-- In Incredibles 2, the monologuing villain holds the incapacitated Elastigirl's chin up as she's suffocating to near death.
+- In the sequel film Incredibles 2, the monologuing villain holds the incapacitated Elastigirl's chin up as she's suffocating to near death.

 - In Snow White and the Huntsman, Ravenna holds the chin of a young captive so she can get a good look at his face.
 This is meant as a threat to the man's father.